open-gpdb/gpdb/gpdb-doc/markdown/install_guide/prep_os.html.md

 rw,nodev,noatime,nobarrier,inode64
 ```

-The `nobarrier` option is not supported on RHEL 8 or Ubuntu systems.
+The `nobarrier` option is not supported on RHEL 8 or Ubuntu systems or later.
 Use only the options:

 ```
 rw,nodev,noatime,inode64